Julia Lee (musician): Musical career

 While studying, still in her early teens, Lee was a vocalist with a local band.
 (Walter Page was playing the string bass there).
 She started a 15-year period of working together with her brother, George E. Lee, Jr., in 1918, when they had formed a trio (with a hired drummer) upon George's discharge from the Army (where he played the piano and saxophone in a band).
+As a young child, she had also performed with her father's string trio at local events.
+During her early career, she booked her first professional gigs playing ragtime accompaniments for silent movies in local theaters.

 In the 1920s, George formed his Novelty Singing Orchestra, the second most prominent band in Kansas City (after Bennie Moten's).
 The band, whose name possibly reflected the Novelty Club it was playing at, not the genre, was active through the early 1930s, when Charlie Parker did a brief stint there.
 Lee was singing and playing piano in this orchestra.
 Julia's first known recording is with the Meritt Records label in 1927, where she played piano in George's orchestra.
 (It is possible that two records of Julia were made in 1923 in Chicago by OKeh, but never released.)
 This recording did nothing to advance Julia's career.
 Her first success came with a November 1929 recording at Brunswick Records with Jesse Stone as pianist and arranger for the Novelty Singing Orchestra.
 Julia sang "He's Tall Dark and Handsome" and "Won't You Come Over to My House" in her sexy, coquettish voice and played piano with flamboyancy.
+Even in these early recordings, her delivery of risqué lyrics was considered "jaunty" and "frisky," often featuring double entendres.
 George briefly merged his band with Moten's in 1932 (Julia at this time shared the piano duties with Count Basie), but re-formed it on its own in 1933, with Julia and George parting ways soon thereafter.

-In 1934, during the Great Depression, Lee, who disliked touring after suffering from a major car crash in 1930, started performing at Milton's Tap Room, a then-new white nightclub, and stayed there until 1950, with only brief appearances in Chicago at Offbeat Club, Silver Frolics, Downbeat Club, and performances in New York at Apollo Theater (May 1948), Los Angeles (Million Dollar Theater, September 1948).